rohan843/cybersecurity-notes/README.md

 **Chronicle** is a cloud based SIEM tool provided by Google.

 These tools collect data from multiple sources, and then analyse the data to identify potential security threats.

+### Other Tools

+**Playbook**: A manual that provides details about any operational action.
+They essentially guide security analysts on how to respond to a security incident before, during and after it has occurred.

+**Network Protocol Analyser**: [aka Packet Sniffer] This is a tool designed to capture and analyse data traffic within a network.